MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 * A different user for the push service.

 ### Manual installation
-It is possible to assign a different data source, and thus a different user, to each of the MobileFirst Server components.
+It is possible to assign a different data source, and thus a different user, to each of the {{ site.data.keys.mf_server }} components.
 At run time, the users must have the following privileges on the tables and sequences of their data:

 * SELECT TABLE